Reperfusion Injury in Stroke

 Risk factors for hemorrhagic transformation

-Patient selection based on physiologic parameters is likely important to reduce late hemorrhage attributable to revascularization.
+Patient selection based on physiologic parameters likely plays an important role in reducing late hemorrhage attributable to carotid revascularization.

-The use of readily available perfusion imaging to screen for potentially salvageable brain tissue, faster door-to-recanalization times, and the introduction of next generation stent retriever devices led to the completion and publication of six positive endovascular mechanical thrombectomy trials in 2015 and 2016, making it the new standard of care for acute ischemic strokes resulting from large artery occlusion in the anterior circulation.[25, 26, 27, 28, 29, 30]
+The use of readily available perfusion imaging to screen for potentially salvageable brain tissue, faster door-to-recanalization times, and the introduction of next-generation stent retriever devices led to the completion and publication of six positive endovascular mechanical thrombectomy trials in 2015 and 2016, making it the new standard of care for acute ischemic strokes resulting from large artery occlusion in the anterior circulation.[41, 42, 43, 44, 45, 46]

-Evolving acute ischemic strokes resulting from proximal cerebral artery occlusions often result in large areas of penumbra that are likely vulnerable to reperfusion injury following revascularization.
-Longer periods of hypoperfusion to these areas, incurred as the therapeutic treatment window has extended beyond 6 hours in patients with favorable perfusion imaging (see image below), could possibly result in increased susceptibility of recoverable tissue to additional injury.
+Acute ischemic strokes due to proximal cerebral artery occlusions can have large territories that are highly vulnerable to reperfusion injury following revascularization.
+Longer periods of hypoperfusion to these areas, particularly with extension of the therapeutic treatment window beyond 6 hours, could result in increased areas of tissue susceptible injury.

 View Image